-Manning & Napier Advisors is an investment manager with nearly $20 billion in assets under management (AUM).
-Its team of financial advisors provides wealth management and financial planning advice to individuals, institutions and other types of clients.
+Manning & Napier Advisors is an investment manager providing wealth management and financial planning advice to individuals, institutions and other types of clients.
 It operates out of Fairport, New York.

 Barron's named Manning & Napier Advisors the No. 1 Fund Family in 2020, ahead of financial heavyweights Guggenheim Investments, Vanguard Group and Fidelity Management and Research.

 Manning & Napier traces its history back to 1970, when Bill Manning and Bill Napier set up shop.
 In 1994, Manning helped in a lawsuit that established Financial Industry Regulatory Authority (FINRA) Rule 5320, also called the "Manning Rule."
 The regulation requires FINRA-registered firms to put clients' interests before their own.

 In 2011, the firm became a publicly traded company (ticker symbol: MN) on the New York Stock Exchange.